florishafkenscheid/belt/README.md

 belt --factorio-path /path/to/factorio --mods-dir /path/to/mods benchmark ./my-saves
 ```

+### Advanced Usage
+While `belt benchmark` offers sensible default, optimizing `--ticks` and `--runs` can refine your results. `--ticks` sets the simulation duration per run, while `--runs` determines the number of repetitions.
+Through testing, I've found that **fewer runs with more tickS** generally offers the most consistent UPS results for the shortest overall benchmark time, by reducing overhead from repeated Factorio launches.
+Experiment with these values for your specific saevs to find the optimal balance for accuracy and speed.

 ## Contributing
 Any help is welcome.
 Whether you have never written a line of code, or simply don't know Rust.
 This is what the CI/CD pipeline is for!
 Bug reports and feature requests can be submitting through GitHub Issues.